tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 10/notes.md

 `Question 1 (C)`

+- (⇒) If A ⊆ B, then any element in A ∩ C is also in
+  B ∩ C. So the inclusion holds.
-A ⊆ B ⟺ A ∩ C ⊆ B ∩ C for all sets C
+- (⇐) If A ∩ C ⊆ B ∩ C for all C, choose C = A. Then:
+  A ∩ A = A ⊆ B ∩ A ⊆ B
+  A ⊆ B must hold.

 The statement is correct